AnyBody/tutorials/A_Getting_started_anyscript/lesson1.md

 ```

-What you see is a hierarchy of braces - the outermost pair of braces is named `Main = {`.
+What you see is a hierarchy of braces - the outermost pair of braces is named `Main = {}`.
-Everything else in the model goes between these braces.
+Everything else in the model goes between these braces, and any basic AnyScript must contain this Main folder.

 "MyModel" (of class type `AnyFolder`) is simply an
 organizational folder for containing the entire model you are going to